Netherlands: Early Middle Ages (411–1000)

-After the Roman government in the area collapsed, the Franks expanded their territories into numerous kingdoms.
+After the Roman government in the area collapsed in roughly the year 406, the Franks expanded their territories into numerous kingdoms.
 By the 490s, Clovis I had conquered and united all these territories in the southern Netherlands in one Frankish kingdom, and from there continued his conquests into Gaul.
 During this expansion, Franks migrating to the south (modern territory of France and Walloon part of Belgium) eventually adopted the Vulgar Latin of the local population.
 A widening cultural divide grew with the Franks remaining in their original homeland in the north (i.e. the southern Netherlands and Flanders), who kept on speaking Old Frankish, which by the ninth century had evolved into Old Low Franconian or Old Dutch.
 A Dutch-French language boundary hence came into existence.

-To the north of the Franks, climatic conditions improved, and during the Migration Period Saxons, the closely related Angles, Jutes and Frisii settled the coastal land.
-Many moved on to England and came to be known as Anglo-Saxons, but those who stayed would be referred to as Frisians and their language as Frisian, named after the land that was once inhabited by Frisii.
-Frisian was spoken along the entire southern North Sea coast, and it is still the language most closely related to English among the living languages of continental Europe.
+To the north of the Franks, climatic conditions improved, and during the Migration Period Saxons, the closely related Angles, Jutes, and Frisii settled the coast.
+Many moved on to England and came to be known as Anglo-Saxons, but those who stayed would be referred to as Frisians and their language as Frisian.
+Frisian was spoken along the entire southern North Sea coast.
 By the seventh century, a Frisian Kingdom (650–734) under King Aldegisel and King Redbad emerged with Traiectum (Utrecht) as its centre of power, while Dorestad was a flourishing trading place.
 Between 600 and around 719 the cities were often fought over between the Frisians and the Franks.
 In 734, at the Battle of the Boarn, the Frisians were defeated after a series of wars.
-With the approval of the Franks, the Anglo-Saxon missionary Willibrord converted the Frisian people to Christianity.
-He established the Archdiocese of Utrecht and became the bishop of the Frisians.
-However, his successor Boniface was murdered by the Frisians in Dokkum, in 754.
+With the approval of the Franks, the Anglo-Saxon missionary Willibrord converted the Frisian people to Christianity and established the Archdiocese of Utrecht.
+However, his successor Boniface was murdered by the Frisians in 754.